polifonia-project/KG_sparql_endpoint/README.md

 ```

-Examples queries to navigate through the knowlege graph are in the [query folder](test/queries):
+Examples query to navigate through the knowlege graph are in the [query folder](test/queries):

 You can also look at the graphoo images for the ontologies: